JosephDandan5010/Vet-web-app/README.md

 ## Features
 - Users can enter appointment details
-- Users can enter details of their visit
 - Users can update details of the appointment
+- Users can delete animals
 - Users can delete appointments
 - Users can update the status of that persons appointment
 - Users can view all appointments